-Understanding what's happening within this business area at your company is only a partial picture.
+Understanding what's happening within regulatory and related departments at your company is only a partial picture.
 The purpose of this section is to identify anything that is driving or contributing to this business problem that your company cannot influence or control.